Position spotlight: Tech Recruiter

 One of our OKRs (Objectives and Key Results) is to improve the pass rate with candidates who make it to our on-site interview.
-So, we launched a project with the aim of better identifying who will be a GYG Champion and what competencies this person must have for various positions.
-I’m working on this project with some Hiring Managers, our Director of Talent Acquisition, the VP People, as well as the rest of the Exec team including our CEO and COO.
+So, we launched a project with the aim of better identifying who will be a GetYourGuide Champion and what competencies this person must have for various positions.
+I’m working on this project with some hiring managers, our Director of Talent Acquisition, the VP People, as well as the rest of the Executive team, including our CEO and COO.

 What percentage of your time is dedicated to your core tasks vs. projects?

 80% of my time is dedicated to core tasks: interviewing, managing the funnel, speaking with hiring managers while 20% is dedicated to projects.